mmphego/mmphego.github.io/_posts/2021-06-15-How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible.md

 ## Containerization

-Part of my solution was that the PyPI server run in a container preferably Docker for obvious reasons (current setup was running in a [ProxMox LXC container](https://pve.proxmox.com/wiki/Linux_Container)).
+Part of my solution was that the PyPI server runs in a container preferably Docker for obvious reasons (current setup was running in a [ProxMox LXC container](https://pve.proxmox.com/wiki/Linux_Container)).
 Using a container offers convenience meaning deployments are deterministic.

 ### Directory Structure